-Want to make yummy gummy candy treats and learn some physical science while you're at it?
+Want to make yummy gummy candy treats that look like worms and spiders - and learn some physical science while you're at it?
 Then let's get started!
 After you've made your gummy shapes, you can wrap them in a plastic bag and label it with the included labels.
 Then you can give them to your family and friends!
 Gumbi the Geeker will be your guide!